Member

 They promptly applied for the accelerator and participated in the second cohort, using the resources and networking opportunities.
 “Pharmacogenomics is such a niche area where not all hospitals and institutions are doing it…so having the ability to work with different experts in the area throughout the United States was a big pull.”

-he 12-month accelerator supports pharmacists, with the goal of improving the health of millions of patients across the U.S. by personalizing medication therapies based on individuals’ pharmacogenomic profiles, which can indicate how a person’s genetic attributes might affect their response to certain medications.
+The 12-month accelerator supports pharmacists, with the goal of improving the health of millions of patients across the United States by personalizing medication therapies based on individuals’ pharmacogenomic profiles, which can indicate how a person’s genetic attributes might affect their response to certain medications.

 The accelerator includes several types of training, including virtual monthly cohort calls that take participants through the steps of implementation science and setting up pharmacogenomics services.
 The program includes webinars featuring pharmacogenomics case-based learning and coaching sessions that provide direct program support.